 3. File Electronically

-This factor will play the largest role in how quickly you receive your tax refund.
-The IRS discontinued TeleFile (filing by phone) in 2005, so we are left with two filing options: paper file via snail mail and electronic filing via the Internet.
-If you paper file, it will take three to four weeks for the IRS to process the return and acknowledge your refund.
-If you e-file, you will get a notice of arrival within 24 hours and confirmation of refund within 72 hours.
+How you file your return plays a considerable role in how quickly you receive your tax refund.
+You generally have two options: paper filing or electronic filing.
+If you paper file, it takes three to four weeks for the IRS to process the return and acknowledge your refund.
+If you e-file, you get a notice of arrival within 24 hours and confirmation of refund within 72 hours.

 4. Request Direct Deposit

-Once your tax return is accepted and the refund approved, you can choose to have your money directly deposited in your bank account within a week.
-If you choose to have a paper check sent through the mail from the IRS, this option will add at least another two weeks to the process.
+Once the IRS accepts your tax return and approves your refund, you can choose to have your money directly deposited in your bank account within a week.
+If you decide to have a paper check sent through the mail from the IRS, you add at least another two weeks to the process.

 5. File on a Sunday or Monday

-If you can control it, try to file on a Sunday or Monday to maximize the likelihood that you will receive your refund before the weekend.
-If you file on a Friday, your filing may very well not be processed until the following week.
+If you can control it, try to file on a Sunday or Monday to maximize the likelihood you receive your refund before the weekend.
+If you file on a Friday, the IRS may not process your return until the following week.

-There are other factors out of your control that may affect the speed of your refund like software glitches and the filing volume around the time you submit your taxes.
-No matter what steps you take to ensure quick refund, we are all at the mercy of the bureaucracy.
+Some factors that can affect the speed of your refund — like software glitches and the filing volume around the time you submit your taxes — are outside your control.
+The IRS tends to process returns faster for people who file early.
+The closer we get to the tax filing deadline, the busier the IRS gets, and the longer it takes them to process your return and issue a refund.
+No matter what steps you take to ensure a quick refund, we’re all at the mercy of bureaucracy.